timofruehwirth/howto/howto_figma/howto_figma.md

 At this point, it may have become easy to see how a UI prototype can be further enriched by including more components whose variants, and the interrelations created between them, can add to realistically simulating website functionalities.
 It needs to be noted that there are many more functions than those introduced above, such as using the `Constraints` function to make your pages responsive, exporting CSS code from Figma, or Figma's build-in version control.

 There is much community-driven support (both text and video) online that will help you to explore the full potentials of Figma and solve specific problems that you encounter.
-[Figma's Support Forum](https://forum.figma.com/) might be a good starting point for getting in touch with the user community.
+[Figma's Community Forum](https://forum.figma.com/) might be a good starting point for getting in touch with the user community.
 You will also find a large number of public plugins for standard functionalities (including dropdown menus).

 Find the Figma design file worked on in the example above [here](https://www.figma.com/file/XQVUuaMIQqOkVWp5Z0yLXi/Untitled).

-## References
+## Acknowledgements

 Parts of this introduction are based on contents provided by Fabian Etling (CeDiS, Freie Universität Berlin) at ide 2022 Winter School *Digitale Editionen - Interface-Design*, University of Wuppertal, 21-25 Mar 2022, see also Fabian's [contribution published to the Figma Community](https://www.figma.com/community/file/1093572965253747045).